 Conflict happens.
 It is inevitable.
 It is going to happen whenever you have people with different expectations.
 Here are some tools for avoiding and resolving disputes in the early stages, before they become full-blown conflicts.

-This is the complete interview by Robert Benjamin with Zena Zumeta, long time mediator, trainer and former President of the Academy of Family Mediators, filmed as part of Mediate.com's 'Views from the Eye of the Storm' Video Series.'
+This is the complete interview by Robert Benjamin with Marvin Johnson, a national leader in the field of dispute resolution generally and on issues of elevating diversity in the ADR field, filmed as part of Mediate.com's 'Views from the Eye of the Storm' Video Series.